Chris Drury: Boston University (1994–1998)

+NHL

 Colorado Avalanche (1998–2002)

-The Nordiques franchise was relocated to Denver, Colorado, in 1995, and renamed the Colorado Avalanche.
 Drury began his NHL career there in 1998–99.
 Recording 44 points in his first season, Drury was awarded the Calder Memorial Trophy as the league's top rookie.
 In so doing, he became the first player in history to have won both the Hobey Baker Award and the Calder Trophy.

 After a 65-point season in 2000–01, Drury won the Stanley Cup with the Avalanche, adding 16 points in the playoffs.
 Drury became a fan favorite with the Avalanche crowd primarily due to his clutch play during playoffs.
 He had a total of 11 game-winning goals in four straight playoff seasons in Colorado.
 Avalanche captain Joe Sakic once said of Drury, "You want a goal, you're in overtime – you want him."
 Because of his penchant for game-winning goals, Drury was often referred to as one of the best clutch players in the NHL.

 Although Drury's production dipped to 46 points in 2001–02, he was named to the U.S. roster for the 2002 Winter Olympics in Salt Lake City.
 Though he did not record any points in the tournament, the Americans surprised many by making it all the way to the final where they lost to Canada.
 This was the best finish for the United States at the tournament since the 1980 "Miracle on Ice".